VibinRam/DP2/Notes/PS1 data retrieval.md

 - `ang2pix` - return the pixel, the angle is included in.
 - `nside2npix` - returns the number of pixels from nside.
-- `mollvie` - plots a molleweide projection of the pixels.
+- `mollview` - plots a molleweide projection of the pixels.

 ![[Pasted image 20230221172656.png]]pixels corresponding to PS1-ELQS quasars.
 Level = 6.